poidl/lv2/README.md

 more low-level "verbatim" (i.e. C-like) translation of the C interface.
 That crate may be more useful for your project.

-The original (C language) LV2 package defines contains some "helper" functions, which are defined in C-headers.
-As temporary solution, this crate contains some of those functions, although they may not correspond to idiomatic Rust.
-The documentation of these functions is copied from the original C files, whose copyright holders include Steve Harris, Lars Luthman, Gabriel M. Beddingfield, David Robillard, Richard W.E.
+Copyright holders of the original C code include Steve Harris, Lars Luthman, Gabriel M. Beddingfield, David Robillard, Richard W.E.
 Furse, Paul Barton-Davis, Stefan Westerfeld, and possibly others.